 Using Leek and Potato Soup as a Base for Other Soups

-Add chicken broth.
+- Add the chopped potatoes and chicken broth.

-If it’s too thick, add more chicken broth or some milk or cream.
+- If it’s too thick, add more chicken broth or some milk or cream.

-Season with salt and white pepper.
+- Season with salt and white pepper.